 Psychologist, Pres. of Couples Therapy Inc.

-I go through hundreds of websites and resumes on an ongoing bases looking for qualified couples therapists.
-Most of them believe they skilled enough to do it.
+I go through hundreds of websites and resumes on an ongoing basis looking for qualified couples therapists.
+Most of them believe they are skilled enough to do it.
 A thimble-full actually are.
 'Certified' means that someone actually watched you do it and said: 'They know what they are doing...'"